Discord-Oxygen/Discord-Console-hacks/README.md

 Note: I'm not affilated with Discord in any way.
 Use everything here at your own risk.
+This is meant for educational purposes only and using these codeblocks may result in your account being disabled/terminated.

 # Community
 My main Server (hxr404) is **not** for anything related to these hacks.
 For anything violating the ToS (including talking about these hacks) you will get banned there.<br>